brianuuu/Sonic-06-Definitive-Experience/README.txt

 <---Character Settings (Sonic)--->
 Rapid Spindash:
--(Required using 06 character movesets) Allow charging spindash while running or spindashing, but this will disable anti-gravity
+-(Required using 06 character movesets) Allows charging spindash while running or spindashing, but this will disable anti-gravity

 Running Goal (Sonic only):
 -Disable: Use normal goal animation